zainabmelh/guide-articles/articles/Certificates/add-a-submit-button-to-a-form/index.md

 ---
-title: "Add a Submit Button to a Form"
+title: Add A Submit Button To A Form
-parent: "certificates-guide"
 ---
 You will need to create a `button` element.
 Here's an example submit button:

     <button type="submit">this button submits the form</button>